-A credit hour is a unit of academic work consisting of 50 minutes of lecture, or two or three such periods of laboratory work per week, throughout the standard 15week semester.
+A credit hour is a unit of academic work consisting of 50 minutes of instructional time, or two or three such periods of laboratory work per week, throughout the standard 15-week semester.
 In addition to the in-class work, the student is expected to spend at least two hours outside of class.
-For terms other than the standard 15-week semester, an equivalent amount of class time is required.
+For terms other than the standard 15-week semester, an equivalent amount of instructional time is required.